Emotional Intelligence Home Page

 2. Allow the least powerful person the lead role in generating and evaluating options.
 This helps balance the power.

-Note: One of the most interesting things I have read recently is a statement by Manuel J. Smith, author of When I Say No I Feel Guilty.
-Smith says, in addition to the two traditional way of responding to conflict, fight or flight, there is a third way.
+Note: Manuel J. Smith, author of When I Say No I Feel Guilty.
+Smith says, in addition to the two traditional ways of responding to conflict, fight or flight, there is a third way.

 This third way is to verbally problem solve.